calum-mcg/pi-hometemperature/README.md

   <img src="https://i.imgur.com/SD4YvZG.png" width="500">
 </p>

 The system uses Python to log temperature and humidity to CSV files on the Pi.
-Another Python script asynchronously performs polynomial regression on both temperature and humidity and updates the CSV files.
-A rails application then uses the data within the CSV files to generate a graphical dashboard.
+Another Python script asynchronously performs polynomial regression on both the temperature and humidity datasets and updates the CSV files.
+A rails application then uses the data within the CSV files to generate an interactive, graphical dashboard.

 Click [here](https://codepen.io/cjmcguicken/full/OYqGyb) see a demo version of the dashboard, with only a sample slice of data.

 ## Installation
 The following guide assumes that Raspbian is already installed and the sensor has been connected to the Pi.
 Both DHT22 and DHT11 sensors are supported.

-For more information on setting up a DHT sensor with the Pi I would recommend [this]( https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/wiring) link.
+For more information on setting up a DHT sensor with the Pi I would recommend [this](https://learn.adafruit.com/dht-humidity-sensing-on-raspberry-pi-with-gdocs-logging/wiring) link.

 Please note the sensor model and the GPIO port number it is connected to, this is needed for the setup script.